 In today’s world, we are looking at screens all the time.
 For this reason, if we want to keep our eyes healthy, we should be choosy about the screens we look at.
 When choosing a monitor to use with a desktop or laptop PC or a gaming console, you should definitely consider its effects on your eyes.
 You will be staring at this monitor for many hours to work or game.
 If you have kids, this becomes more important because children are more vulnerable to eye problems like eye strain and eye fatigue.
-It may seem hard to choose the best monitor for eyes because there are so many technologies, factors, brands and monitors to consider.
+It may seem hard to choose the best monitor for eyes because there are so many technologies, factors, brands, and monitors to consider.
 So we have prepared this guide to help you on this topic.

-In this guide, you may read a detailed guide about how to choose the best monitor for eyes.
+In this guide, you may read a detailed guide about how to choose the best monitor for your eyes.
 You should go through this guide to learn more about eye health, Computer Vision Syndrome, monitor types and newest display technologies to reduce eye strain.
 We have made a deep research in eye health guides, forums, Reddit, shopping sites, tech communities and more to find the most eye-friendly monitors.
 Tons of programmers, designers, webmasters, and editors share their advice about choosing a monitor for preventing eye strain and we have built this guide regarding this advice.
 We have talked about all details you need to know about.
 In the end, you may find our recommended monitors list.

 |ASUS PB279Q Eye Care Monitor||27"||3840 x 2160||IPS||Flicker Free & Blue Light Filter||Check Price on Amazon|

 |ASUS MX27AQ Eye Care Frameless Monitor||27"||2560 x 1440||IPS||Flicker Free & Blue Light Filter||Check Price on Amazon|